 A: The All-Inclusive Stay is per person and includes lodging, 3 meals per day in our Dining Hall, and an array of activities during your stay with us.
 You can explore daily open classes in yoga, tai chi, meditation, and movement; evening events, including concerts, films, and workshops; Lake swimming (June-August); canoeing and kayaking; basketball and tennis; and nature trails.
-You also have access to the Ram Dass Library, Sanctuary, Sauna, Omega Center for Sustainable Living (OCSL), and more.
+You also have access to the Ram Dass Library, Sanctuary, Omega Center for Sustainable Living (OCSL), and more.

 Q: Will I share a room?

 A: If you choose a double-occupancy room, you will be assigned a roommate of the same gender.
 If you are planning to room with a friend, be sure to request each other as roommates and we will house you together.
 (Double-occupancy rooms contain two beds.
 Couple's rooms have one queen-size bed.
 For complete lodging descriptions, please see Sleep.)

 A: We have private rooms with private baths, and private rooms with shared baths.
 Our Dorm Singles are private rooms with shared baths.
 For complete lodging descriptions, please see Sleep.

 Q: Can you describe your accommodations?

 A: Omega accommodations are rustic, simple, and comfortable.
 Linens are provided for the Cabin Rooms, but not for the Dorm or Tent Cabins.
 For complete lodging descriptions, please see Sleep.